 Going to hospital can be daunting whether it be your first time or one of many.
-This information will take you through the steps of planning your hospital stay, the process of being admitted and what to ask when you leave.
+This information will take you through the steps of planning your upcoming admission and some important questions to ask.

-Get prepared for your hospital visit by ensuring you’re fully aware of what your treatment will include, your level of cover, your condition and the cost of your treatment.
+Get prepared for your hospital visit by ensuring you’re fully aware of your condition, what your treatment will include and the cost of your treatment.

 Your GP or Specialist is generally your first step before you receive hospital admission.
 They will analyse your condition, level of treatment and whether you will need help from other specialists.
 It is important to ask questions and discuss any tests or procedures you may need.